R.A.C.E. Gives Horses and Inmates a Second Chance

 Scroll down to learn about our horses at Vandalia Correctional Facility

 Purpose: An effort by R.A.C.E.
 Inc. to transfer unwanted horses with the intention of finding them a place to rehabilitated and placed in a new environment.
-Donations will be accepted.
-The donations will go to cover things such as feed, hay and transportation costs to one of the approved rescue centers we will be working with.
-A donation will be made to the rescue center.

 R.A.C.E. accepts Pay Pal for donations.